 Gemini powers much of this behind the scenes, fine-tuning Google’s understanding of language, context, and user intent.
 Google’s CEO has also declared it to be the future of search, poised to eventually become the default search function.
+And with a recent update to Gemini 3 Flash that promises improved performance in reasoning, tool use, and multimodal capabilities, Google might be poised to rule the AI race.

 For brands, this evolution means: